mon-petit-placement/mpp-generali-client-bundle/Resources/docs/CallApi/subscription.md

     'expectedDocuments' => [...]
 ]
 ````
-At the end of this step, you have to save the idTransaction in your database, in the case you can't finalize at the moment, or your users stop their registration.
+At the end of this step, you have to keep the idTransaction.
+In the case you can't finalize at the moment, or your users stop their registration.
-You Will access the idTransaction by:
+You will access the idTransaction by:
 ````php
 $idTransaction = $suscriptionResponse->getIdTransaction();
 ````

-You will also have access to the list of expected documents, that you will need to send to Generali by doing:
+You will also have access to expected documents' list, that you will need to send to Generali, by doing:
 ````php
 /**
  * array<Document>